- What we collect

 - Comparative examples

-This report outline is based on a Significance Assessment for a collection of approximately 600 documents and artefacts, prepared by Kylie Winkworth, Museum Consultant, in August 2006.
-Amended by Roslyn Russell September 2008.
+This report outline is based on an SA for a collection of approximately 600 documents and artefacts, prepared by Kylie Winkworth, Museum Consultant, in August 2006, amended by Roslyn Russell in September 2008.

-For further information on Significance Assessments contact the CHG office.
+For further information on SAs contact the CHG Office.